 Until now we have only shown two of the three traversal parametrizations, Builder and Augmentor, with implementations that are subclasses of ID.
-In DemeterF we also provide separate traversal control similar to that found in DemeterJ and DJ[27, 23], but through the use of static creators, rather than a domain specific language1.
+In DemeterF we also provide separate traversal control similar to that found in DemeterJ and DJ[28, 25], but through the use of static creators, rather than a domain specific strategy language1.
+Figure 8 shows a function class that traverses a bst using the onestep traversal.
+Traversal.onestep() returns a traversal that allows the programmer to step into an object, and retrieve the values of its fields as parameters for matching.
+In this case, the function only needs the first parameter to determine the result, so the other parameters are not included in the method signature for node.